hecwon/sneakerhead/README.md

 ## Description
 An interactive application in which the basic premise is to guess the details of the shoe that is presented to you.
 This includes various fields, which are worth a different amount of points, including:
-- Release Year: 100 points
+- Release Year: 300 points
-- Name: 100 points
+- Name: 300 points
-- Model: 50 points
+- Model: 300 points
+- Gender: 100 points

-Totaling 250 points for 1 correctly guessed shoe.
+Totaling 1000 points for 1 correctly guessed shoe.
-After 10 guesses, the game is over and a percent accuracy will be displayed for the user to revel in.
+After 10 guesses, the game is over and a total score out of 10,000 points possible will be displayed for the user to revel in.

 ## Technologies
-Technologies used will include a database for storing names, emails, uesrnames and scores.

-Frontend built via React and Javascript.

-Backend will be built using Node.js and Javascript.

-A third-party API for pulling random shoe data will be used as well.
+MongoDB, React, Javascript, Node.js, Express.js

+A third-party API was used to ETL the MongoDB with data for quick load time and cost reduction.